gibsonpp/GR-sslcm-data/README.md

 ### Notes and limitations

-At the time when data sets were being compiled for fitting the GR-LCM, hydrosystem survival estimates were available through 2021, and the 2022 annual report was the most recent available published annual report.
+At the time when data sets were being compiled for fitting the GR-LCM, hydrosystem survival estimates were available through 2021.

-The survival estimates being used here are estimated survival probabilities only for fish that moved through the hydrosystem “in river”, i.e., the fish that were not transported (from one of the Snake River dams to below Bonneville).
+The survival estimates used here are estimated survival probabilities only for fish that moved through the hydrosystem “in river”, i.e., the fish that were not transported (from one of the Snake River dams to below Bonneville Dam).
 The overall proportion of outgoing juvenile Chinook that were transported varies among years.
 The CSS reports that “\[t\]ypically for years after 2005 about 40 percent of the PIT-tagged Snake River wild stocks were transported” (McCann et al. 2022).
 Prior to 2005, the proportion of outmigrating fish that were transported was typically higher, usually in the range of 80% (McCann et al. 2022, Figure 1.6).
 The survival of fish that were transported through the hydrosystem is not accounted for in this data set.

-The method used to calculate survival estimates in years 2006 and later is different from the method used in earlier years.
+The method used to calculate survival estimates in years 2006 and later is different from the method used prior to 2006.
 This is because the protocol for transport operations at the Snake River Dams changed in 2006, and simultaneously the CSS began using a different method for assigning tagged fish to transport vs. in-river routes through the